 The destruction of Satan’s stronghold has already been guaranteed through Christ’s death, burial and resurrection from the dead.
 It was a defeat for Satan in that his activity—his power in some real way—was and is curtailed towards God’s people.
 As Revelation 12:11 says regarding faithful Christians, “They overcame him by the blood of the Lamb and by the word of their testimony.”

 Christ’s ministry was also an invasion of Satan’s realm.
 Christ came “preaching the gospel of the kingdom, and healing all kinds of sickness and all kinds of disease among the people” (Matthew 4:23).
 Christ preached the Kingdom of God and then demonstrated its power.
 He told the people of His day that casting out demons was clearly the work of God’s Kingdom (Matthew 12:24-29).

-Part of the gospel—the good news—of the Kingdom of God that Jesus brought included the fact that the power and the authority of the Kingdom of God had come to earth and that it is at work in and among humanity.
+The gospel—the good news—of the Kingdom of God, which Jesus brought, includes the fact that the power and the authority of the Kingdom of God has come to earth and that it is at work in and among humanity.